archfrog/KioskForge/README.md

 * Ethernet and/or Wi-Fi networking.

 **NOTE**: Intel Compute Sticks freeze randomly with Ubuntu Server 24.04.x so they are *not* supported at all.
-**NOTE**: The PC target is currently partially broken because I don't have a spare PC to test it on.
+**NOTE**: The PC target is currently likely broken because I don't have a spare PC to test it on.
 WIP.

 ## Philosophy